jcs-emacs/jcs-emacs/README.md

 only when package installation is needed.
 By doing thing, lower the startup time from around `4` to `8` seconds.

 :pencil:
 *P.S.
 Some good hints from one [StackExchange](https://emacs.stackexchange.com/) question, [What can I do to speed up my start-up?](https://emacs.stackexchange.com/questions/2286/what-can-i-do-to-speed-up-my-start-up) answered by
 [Jordon Biondo](https://github.com/jordonbiondo).*

 :pencil:
 *P.S.
 The above cases are tested on Windows.
 Other OS that are not Windows should start up under a second.*

 ## :trophy: Features

+### Highlight

+Here is the list of the major highlights to this configuration.
+Hope you would like my taste!

+* **Out of the box** - Out of the box anywhere.
+* **Cross Platform** - Work on all operating system including terminal.
+* **Fast Startup** - Lazy loading for all unnecessary packages on startup.
+* **Old-Fashioned** - Doesn't use any beatiful GUI because it may not work in terminal.
+* **Multiple Languages** - Support multiple programming languages.
+* **Consistent** - Having the same coding experience in different major mode.
+* **Easy to use** - Design close to other modern text editors.
+Shouldn't spend you too much time.
+* **Dual Windows** - Design to people who like multiple windows opened simultaneously.
+* **Keyboard Focused** - You can do everything by using keyboard and mouse are just optional.

+### Details

 This is the list of features that are built-in to this configuration.
 These features are heavily base on my personal